 Proper isolation is key to a clean recording

 For musicians and performers, the primary criterion is pretty straightforward: when you wear the headphones, sound should not leak out into the recording space.
 If the guide track you’re working with escapes out of the headphones into the recording space, a hot mic will pick that up along with the wanted signal.
 Whether it’s drums, guitars, vocals, piano, or woodwind you’re recording, that unwanted noise will be a problem.
 And it can be a real pain to deal with after the fact.
-So this points to a closed back headphone: open backed designs need not apply here.
+So this points to a closed-back headphone: open-backed designs need not apply here.

 We often talk about isolation as it relates to headphones, and provide data on how well they block out the outside world.
-This metric applies equally to studio headphones, and can be regarded as a measure of how well they prevent sound from leaking out, and thus how well they prevent unwanted signals from bleeding into your studio microphones.
+This metric applies equally to studio headphones, and can also be used as a measure of how well they prevent sound from leaking out, and thus how well they prevent unwanted signals from bleeding into your studio microphones.

-Note: if you plan to create audio exclusively with electronic sources such as beats, loops, samples and synths, or to work with material that has already been recorded (editing, mixing, or mastering), then this is not a hard requirement.
+Note: if you plan to create audio exclusively with electronic sources such as beats, loops, samples, and synths, or to work with material that has already been recorded (editing, mixing, or mastering), then this is not a hard requirement.
 For this reason, open and semi-open backed studio headphones do exist!